w-h-a/ls180/relational-models.md

 ## It's Schemas All The Way Down...Until It Ain't!

+#### Comprehending Schema Concepts

 From the [public Launch School material](https://launchschool.com/books/sql/read/introduction):

-> In simple terms, the relational model defines a set of relations (which [are represented by] tables) and describes the relationships, or connections, between them [...] to determine how the data stored in them can interact.
+> In simple terms, the relational model defines a set of relations (which we can think of as analogous to tables) and describes the relationships, or connections, between them in order to determine how the data stored in them can interact.

 I realize the 'relation model' term comes from Codd.
 But, assuming I understand where Codd and the Launch School material are coming from, I believe the preferred term nowadays (at least in some circles) is 'relational schema' (which is not synonymous with 'relation schema', as we'll see).
 I think there are good reasons for this.
 Typically we think of models as being compared to some concrete system.
 But it's a bit strange to think of relational schemas as being compared to concrete systems, as they are just empty frameworks for scaffolding relational databases.
 Moreover, although 'model' is sometimes used to _prescribe_ as well as _describe_, I think 'schema' better connotes the idea that the purpose of a relational schema is first and foremost to _prescribe_ how we should structure and store our data of concrete systems.
 So, hereafter I drop the term 'relational model' in the hopes of making sense of relational schemas, database schemas, and relation schemas.